 Group income protection schemes can provide valuable income security for employees and employers alike.
-In this article we explain how group income protection is taxed for employers and employees.
+In this article we explain the tax treatment of group income protection for employers and employees.

 Group income protection - tax information for employers